ophub/amlogic-s9xxx-openwrt/README.md

 - ### More instructions for use

 Use the `firstboot` command to restore the system to its initial state.
-In the use of OpenWrt, please refer to [router-config](router-config) for some common problems that may be encountered.
+In the use of OpenWrt, please refer to [documents](./make-openwrt/documents) for some common problems that may be encountered.

 ## Local build instructions